 Academic component of internship; requires co-registration in PSYC 495.
 Full-time interns register for 3 credits of 492 (and 12 credits 495); part-time interns, 3 credits 492 (and 6-11 credits 495).
 Graded A-F. Every semester.
 Prerequisites: see PSYC 495.
 Capstone Internship option.

 PSYC 495 Internship in Psychology

-6 - 12
+6 - 12 cr.

 Experiential component of internship.
 Full-time interns register for 12 credits in 495 and 3 credits in 492 and may not enroll in other courses.
 Part-time interns register for 6-11 credits in 495 and 3 credits of 492.
 Graded P/F. Every semester.
 Prerequisites: senior standing; submission of Internship Agreement form to internship director prior to registering; departmental approval.

 PSYC 497 Senior Seminar

-3 cr
+3 cr.

 An integrated senior-year experience that requires students to use their accumulated skills, knowledge, and ethical sensitivity to critically analyze a new and/or controversial issue in psychology.
 Integration of previous course material and reflections on one's own experiences in the field of psychology is expected.
 An integrative research paper is required.
 Participation in major assessment.
-Students can repeat this senior seminar more than once if topics are different.
 First priority given to students who need the course for graduation requirements.
 Second priority given to seniors.
 Students may count all senior seminar courses toward the major requirements.
+Repeatable for maximum of 9 credits if topics are substantially different.
 Every semester.
 Prerequisites: PSYC 150/151 and 3 additional credits in Psychology or permission of instructor.
 Capstone.

 PSYC 498 Readings in Psychology

-1-6 cr
+1-6 cr.

 Directed reading on a specific topic designed for the individual student.
 Summaries of readings and conclusions as a formal written report to be filed with the department.
 Not to duplicate any other course offered by the department.
-May be repeated for credit if the topics are substantially different.
 Departmental approval (granted only under extraordinary circumstances) required to enroll for more than 3 credit hrs. per semester.
+Repeatable for maximum of 9 credits if topics are substantially different.
 Every semester.
 Prerequisites: PSYC 150/151 and a written proposal approved by the sponsoring faculty member and Department Chair.

 PSYC 499 Psychology Projects

 1-6 cr.